HoldenLab/holdenlab.github.io/_posts/2024-06-26-scientific-illustration.md

 There are several really excellent sources of scientific images made freely available, which can be incorporated into your cartoons and diagrams.
 See note below about licenses and attribution.
 - [BioIcons](https://bioicons.com/) - Lots of high quality biology focussed clip art cartoons or diagrams in vector format (SVG), eg cells, organs.
 Mostly released under CC-BY or CC0.
 - [SciDraw](https://www.scidraw.io/) - Lots more excellent biology focussed vector format clip art (SVG), similar to BioIcons.
 CC-BY license.
 - [Smart Servier Medial Art](https://smart.servier.com/) is a library of 3000 free medical images - very high quality and very detailed - released by the [Servier Laboratories](https://servier.com/).
 The illustrations are mostly cartoons (vector format) but the default download format is either PNG (raster) or PowerPoint.
 Happily, the PowerPoint files contain the vector format images.
 To export these in vector format, download the PowerPoint and export the page containing the relevant illustration as a PDF.
 This PDF can then be opened and edited in Inkscape or other Vector editor.
 Also note after import in Inkscape you may need to remove an additional imported page behind the image using the *Pages Tool*.
+CC-BY license.
 - University of Maryland [Center for Environmental Science Media Library](https://ian.umces.edu/media-library/).
 A collection of vector cartoons and raster photos, focussed on environment and ecology.
 CC-BY-SA license.
 - [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).
 A huge collection of  vector cartoons and raster photos on broad topics.
 Licenses depend on the image and should be checked, but are usually CC-BY, CC-BY-SA, CC-0 or public domain.